 Wellington Woods West Trail (Green/White) - .5 mile one way

 Access to these linked trails is from the Sherwood Farm Trail (orange) or from the screened "Summer house" that can been seen up the hill behind the Sherwood House.
 These trails, entirely through wooded terrain, offer a tranquil shaded walk.
 There are some steep grades.
-Along the way you will notice numbered posts for a nature guide that is available in the office.

 The Orienteering Course is a loop with 10 control points, approximately 1.5 miles in length.
 It is considered a beginner's course, and covers moderate terrain through varied meadow, forest and stream habitat, and includes several of the historical features of the Park.
 The course begins at the kiosk by the Willow Grove parking lot.
 A map and instructions can be downloaded or they are available at the Willow Grove Nature Education Center.